iam8uman/Hashnode-Blog-Backup/cli7agnvf000a09mj4l6sc2os.md

 Dear UPI,

-I hope this letter finds you well, and my words manage to capture even a fraction of the adoration I hold for you.
-I write to you today with a heart brimming with affection, a heart that has found solace in your presence, even from a distance. (over english vayo hai)
+I hope you're doing well.
+I wanted to share my feelings with you.
+Writing this, my heart is full of affection.
+My heart is overflowing with affection, finding comfort in the way you make me feel, even when we're apart.

 ---

-## How I Found You
+## How I Found You?

 From the moment I saw you on TikTok, something shifted within me.
 Your simplicity, cuteness, and that adorable smile of yours completely captured my heart.

-One single photo with the background song "Tmro tyo aakha sachhikai sagar ho".
+One single photo with the background song "**Jiu Dhanai Bhakeni**".
 I forget everything about that moment why am I here for?Tmlai(Whoever reading this) kehi nalagna sakxa But i still remember Unko nidhar ma vako sano kalo tika kati suhayeko.
 Ek aakha dhakine gari rakheko kapal ani fikka fikka nai kina nahos manda muskan. **Tha xaina maile k dekhe but jaba maile Unlai dekhe baki kehi dekhina.**

 I've never felt this way before.
 You're different from anyone I've ever known.
 You have this amazing ability to make me feel happy even from a distance.
 Your smile is like sunshine, brightening up my darkest days.